We make bold possible

 This integrated focus on technical excellence and relevance allows us to train the diverse innovation workforce this nation so desperately needs.
 [More info: prospective undergraduates, prospective MS students, prospective PhD students.]

 Diversity is essential for innovation.
 It's critical that every single student, staff and faculty member in the Jacobs School community feels at home and is empowered to do the creative and innovative technical work they are so capable of.
 In this sense, we are making our community's bold dreams possible.
-Meet the 2021 Jacobs School Racial Equity Fellows.
+Meet the Jacobs School Racial Equity Fellows for 2021, and 2020.

 At the Jacobs School, we are engaged in both fundamental and applied research.
 Our world-class engineers and computer scientists create new knowledge, new cures and new solutions to pressing challenges.
 At the same time, we make behind-the-scenes technical advances that empower others to do the same.

-In March 2021, we ranked #9 in the closely watched U.S. News & World Report Best Engineering Schools rankings.
+In March 2022, we ranked in the top 10 for the third year in a row in the closely watched U.S. News & World Report Best Engineering Schools rankings.
 This is up from #17 in 2016.
+(See all rankings here.)
 While rankings are an imperfect metric, this rise in the rankings mirrors the increasing momentum and strength of the Jacobs School.
 Increasing momentum and strength in our education programs; our research enterprise; our partnerships with industry, academic and government labs; and our innovation ecosystems overall.

-In March 2022, we will open Franklin Antonio Hall which will serve as an incredible machine for education, research, and industry partnerships at the Jacobs School of Engineering and all across UC San Diego.
+In 2022, we opened Franklin Antonio Hall which serves as an incredible machine for education, research, and industry partnerships at the Jacobs School of Engineering and all across UC San Diego.
 We are working hard to ensure the innovation ecosystems we build in Franklin Antonio Hall serve as a bold new model for innovation for the nation and beyond.

 Engage with us